denysdovhan/vacuum-card/README.md

 ### `stats` object

-You can use any attribute of vacuum or even any entity by `entity_id` to display by stats section:
+You can use any attribute of vacuum or even any entity by `entity_id` to display by stats section.
+You can also combine `attribute` with `entity_id` to extract an attribute value of specific entity:

 | Name             |   Type   | Default  | Description                                                                                          |
 | ---------------- | :------: | -------- | ---------------------------------------------------------------------------------------------------- |